Ereburg/testBelarusGov/README.md

+## A page from some Belarussian government's site
-#### I made this site with using Bootstrap 4.
+> I made this site with using Bootstrap 4.
 It was the condition to the task.
 > Honestly, it's the second one website with this framework, so it's not look pretty.

 ### Link to GitHub Pages: